Have you ever run into project management issues? I bet you have. Me, too.

 That miscommunication that happens between your team and the quality assurance team every Friday… you should dig into it and find out more about it.

-Those three relevant bugs that never got fixed and went to production… you need to know why that happen and how the ball was dropped.
+Those three relevant bugs that never got fixed and went to production… you need to know why that happened and how the ball was dropped.

-That internal customer that complains, and complains, and complains about not getting things on time… maybe it is time to sit down and review your internal processes.
+That internal customer that complains ad infinitum about not getting things on time… maybe it’s time to sit down and review your internal processes.

 You get the idea.

 To solve these issues, there is no magic bullet.
-However, if you can spot them earlier, you can save yourself tons of effort and tons of explaining to upper management.
-Use a mix of batching similar issues together and setting the right expectations to solve this.
+However, if spotted early enough, you can save yourself tons of effort and tons of explaining to upper management.
+Use a mix of batching similar issues together and setting the right expectations to solve them.
 You can fix a fair amount of things just by quitting the firefighting mode and planning ahead appropriately.

 Keep your eyes open, always…